 After they were cooked, we melted some chocolate chips, and stuck them in a piping bag to make our faces.
 (Erica doesn’t look thrilled, but she was just concentrating! lol.)
 We really did have fun with these!

 Then, we were ready to spook people!

-The verdict: I got a half and half response- and we had lot’s of testers for these cookies.
+The verdict: A half and half response- and we had lot’s of testers for these cookies.
 Half the kids liked them, and half didn’t care for them.
 I decided the kids who favor more sweet cookies, didn’t like them.

-Let us know what your kids think of them!
+Let us know what your kids think of them afterwards!

 *Coconut sugar- I never noticed coconut sugar until the other day at the grocery store.
 I don’t know anything about it- and won’t say if it’s better for you than regular sugar.
-But, if you haven’t seen it before either, I actually got it at Walmart, but the bag looked like this. (here’s an amazon link if you can’t find it) Not sure why it’s so expensive on Amazon, I got it for $5 I think)
+But, if you aren’t familiar with it either, I got it at Walmart, and the bag looks like this. (here’s an amazon link if you can’t find it) Not sure why it’s so expensive on Amazon, I got it for $5 I think)